 Google's aim is always to improve the user-experience.
 It believes these intrusive interstitials lower experience and impact bounce rate, exit rate, and even time-on-site of a website.
 This is why Google interrupts the way you do digital marketing.

-So, be careful when you select a pop-up service.
+So, be careful when you select a popup builder.
 Popupsmart offers conversion-ready pop-ups that comply with Google's requirements.

-I hope this content would be beneficial for your digital efforts.
-Pop-ups are a great way to optimize your website conversions in a way that you wish.
-Additionally, using them wisely would also increase your website's search engine results ranking!
+I hope this content is beneficial for all your digital efforts.
+Pop-ups are a great way to optimize your website conversions in your desired manner.
+Additionally, using them wisely would also increase your website's search engine results' ranking!